Code-Institute-Submissions/jurica29-lenglishonlinelearning_NovResub/README.md

 This has caused 20 warnings "line too long" showing up.
 No other errors or warnings were shown.

 Several errors were shown when "Billing address page" passed through the HTML validator due to Django generated elements.

-Other html pages were clean.
+All the other HTML pages were clean from errors.

 <details><summary>The result screenshot - html</summary> <img src="static/readme/htmlvalidation.jpg"></details>